 The form builder is split into two parts.
 The right-hand side contains all the settings for the form.
 We'll refer to that as the settings panel.
 The left side shows a preview of how the form will look on your website and we'll call that the preview panel.
 Note that if you want to change text, colors, fields or button alignment, you can only do that from the settings panel.
 Nothing can be edited directly from the preview panel.

-There are three sections for all the forms settings.
-Each section is grouped under it's own tab.
+There are three categories for all the forms settings.
+Each category is grouped under its own tab.

 It can displayed in the center of the screen (that's the default placement setting), in the bottom right corner or as a full width form floating at the bottom of the screen.

-The Actions tab contains the actions you want to take place after a prospect submits their information on your form.
-If you want to set the stage a lead should be put into, the lead source the lead is coming from, who should be notified about the lead and determine if LeadSimple should show a thank you message, the Actions tab is the place to look.
+- The Actions tab contains the actions you want to take place after a prospect submits their information on your form.
+Here you will set the stage a lead should be put into, the lead source the lead is coming from, who should be notified about the lead and determine whether LeadSimple should show a thank you message.

 Now in the Design tab, we'll add a brief title and description, explaining the content that we're offering.
 You can edit the title and description near the top of the Design settings.